 There can also be extra costs for integration with other software.
 Some businesses use standalone solutions for managing back-office processes.
 If you have an inventory management system, accounting software like QuickBooks, or a standalone restaurant management platform already in place, you’ll want to find a POS solution that integrates with it.

 There are a few free restaurant POS systems available.
-However, these systems typically limit you to one register and limit the number of orders you can input per month.
+These systems typically limit you to one register and limit the number of orders you can input per month.
 You will also be charged a payment processing fee per credit card transaction.
 Free restaurant POS software can be used by very small businesses that are just starting out.
 As you grow, you’ll need a more robust solution to keep up with orders and manage your staff.

 Some examples of free restaurant POS software include: